maspen/CNNModelComparison/README.md

 ![](writeup/lenet5_model/lenet5_model_architecture.png)

 This is a simpler model than the base, containing only two convolution layers.
-There are no "drouput" layers in this model but the last three dense layers titrate from 120 to 84 to 10 and finally to the output layer with a softmax activation.
+There are no `Dropout` layers in this model but the last three dense layers titrate from 120 to 84 to 10 and finally to the output layer with a softmax activation.

 ![](writeup/lenet5_model/lenet5_accuracy_loss.png)